dertinfo/dertinfo-mono/apps/dert-api/README.md

 (Coming soon) It'll be useful to be able to seed the database with a given seed sets appropraite for testing or working with different environments.

 #### From Visual Studio
-You can run the API locally from Visual Studio in 3 ways.
-- 1) Running as a isolated web app
-- 2) Running as a container in docker desktop
-- 3) Running the docker componse project - This will spin up the entire estate using images on docker hub for the other parts.

 ## Usage